Progress Vancouver: 2022 election

+Deregistration

+On July 4, 2023, Elections BC deregistered Progress Vancouver for failing to meet campaign financing disclosure requirements following the 2022 election.
+Elections BC stated that the party's violations included accepting a non-permissible loan of $50,000, accepting prohibited campaign contributions from outside British Columbia, and accepting contributions more than the annual campaign contribution limit.
+All candidates who ran for Progress Vancouver in 2022 are disqualified from running again in a local election until after the 2026 general local elections.
+Elections BC also stated that their investigation into the party's finance was ongoing and further enforcement actions may be taken.

 Platform

 The 2018 platform of Yes Vancouver mainly focused on the city's housing shortage.
 The party promised to increase the supply of rental housing in Vancouver to reduce the cost of rent by establishing citywide pre-zoning, using incentives on city-owned land to add affordable housing, and capping permit times.
 The party also supported the specific targeting of speculation over the current homeowners of Vancouver.

-Progress Vancouver's 2022 platform is similarly focused on housing affordability, but also seeks to address public safety, the drug poisoning crisis, and homelessness.
-Housing commitments include: allowing multi-family residential units city-wide, establishing a Vancouver Civic Housing Corporation, increase housing targets to 15,000 units annually, and enact a luxury property surtax on the top 1% of properties in Vancouver.
-Public safety commitments include: redefining the Four-Pillar drug strategy, asking the provincial government to pilot safe supply, using vacant land to operate temporary emergency outdoor shelters, and increasing penalties for random, unprovoked stranger assaults.
+Progress Vancouver's 2022 platform was similarly focused on housing affordability, but also sought to address public safety, the drug poisoning crisis, and homelessness.
+Housing commitments included: allowing multi-family residential units city-wide, establishing a Vancouver Civic Housing Corporation, increase housing targets to 15,000 units annually, and enacting a luxury property surtax on the top 1% of properties in Vancouver.
+Public safety commitments included: redefining the Four-Pillar drug strategy, asking the provincial government to pilot safe supply, using vacant land to operate temporary emergency outdoor shelters, and increasing penalties for random, unprovoked stranger assaults.

 Electoral performance

 Party leader Hector Bremner ran as Yes Vancouver's mayoral candidate for the Vancouver municipal election, held on October 20, 2018.
-Five candidates from Yes Vancouver ran for city council: entrepreneurs Brinder Bains, Glynnis Chan, Stephanie Ostler, Phyllis Chan and Jaspreet Virdi, none of whom were elected to city council.
+Five candidates from Yes Vancouver ran for city council: entrepreneurs Brinder Bains, Glynnis Chan, Stephanie Ostler, Phyllis Tang and Jaspreet Virdi, none of whom were elected to city council.
 Educator and former NPA school board candidate Julian Prieto unsuccessfully ran for the Vancouver School Board for the second time, last running with the NPA during the 2017 by-election, and coach Leo Heba also unsuccessfully ran for the Vancouver Park Board.